clampz/clampz.github.io/_posts/2018-06-20-practical-bughunting-pt1.md

 '0xddccbbaa'
 ```

-Reviewing once again what tobias says in the book:
+Reviewing once again what the author says in the book:

 ```
  1. fourxm->tracks is initialized with NULL (see line 107).